dabblewriter/websocket-rpc-protocol/PROTOCOL.md

 The server may push messages to a client when it knows the client needs it.
 These messages contain the following
 properties:
 * `p`: A **p**ush number indicating this is a push message sent to the client.
-A `1` indicates this message was sent without being requested.
+A `1` (a smaller boolean true) indicates message was sent without being requested.
 A higher number may be used to associate this data with a specific request for it.
 For example, an action `"listen"` might be used to start listening to data and the server could return id `5` in response.
 Then any data that matches would be returned with **push** being 5.
 * `d`: The data for this **push** notification.

 -> `{"a":"listen","r":3,"d":["user_projects"]}`
 <- `{"r":3,"d":5`
 <- `{"p":5,"d":{"projectId":"abc123", ...}}`
 <- `{"p":5,"d":{"projectId":"abc123", ...}}`
-<- `{"p":1,"d":{"_connection":"closing"}}`
+<- `{"p":-1,"d":{"_connection":"closing"}}`

 ## That's it